Chocolate: the Dark Secret

 Why is Dark Chocolate a Better Choice?

-The health benefits of dark chocolate come from flavonoids, a type of plant chemical found in cacao bean.
-Flavonoids are anti-oxidants.
+The health benefits of dark chocolate come from flavonoids, a type of plant chemical found in cacao beans.
+Flavonoids are antioxidants.
 The more cocoa a chocolate product contains, the richer it is in flavonoids – and dark chocolate contains a higher amount than milk chocolate or semi-sweet chocolate.
 Dark chocolate contains a higher amount of cocoa than milk chocolate or semi-sweet chocolate.

 How Much Dark Chocolate?